 Advocating for early detection methods, recommendations, and coverage

 - We urge Member of Congress to cosponsor H.R.
 539, the USPSTF Transparency and Accountability Act of 2017 introduced by Reps.
 Marsha Blackburn (R-TN) and Bobby Rush (D-IL).
 The bill would make significant changes to the U.S. Preventive Services Task Force (USPSTF), and the process the Task Force uses to make formal recommendations regarding preventive care services.
 It requires the involvement of specialists and stakeholders in the recommendation process, in addition to public comment periods on draft recommendations.
 The bill also trikes the language added by the Affordable Care Act that directly ties Medicare coverage of preventive services to the USPSTF gradings.

-Currently, the USPSTF recommends against PSA-based screening for prostate cancer.
-The “D” grade is important because it means that insurance companies: 1) Do not have to cover the PSA-test and 2) Can make patients pay for all or some of the screening even if the insurance company does cover the test.
+On April 11, 2017, the USPSTF released their draft recommendation for the prostate-specific antigen (PSA) screening, upgrading their recommendation from a "D" grade to a "C" grade.
+The “C” grade, while an improvement on their previous recommendations, it is still not sufficient because it means that insurance companies: 1) Do not have to cover the PSA-test and 2) Can make patients pay for all or some of the screening even if the insurance company does cover the test.

 Encouraging coordination among federal agencies

 - To ensure best use of scarce federal dollars, aggressive pursuit of promising science, and coordination to support a wide range of priority research areas, ZERO advocates for the NCI to convene regular, public meetings of a prostate cancer research coordinating committee.